eclipse-pass/pass-deposit-services/README.md

 ### FailedDepositRunner

 The `retry` argument invokes the `FailedDepositRunner` which will re-submit failed `Deposit` resources to the task queue for processing.
 URIs for specific Deposits may be specified, otherwise the index is searched for failed Deposits, and each one will be re-tried.

+### SubmittedUpdateRunner

+The `refresh` argument invokes the `SubmittedUpdateRunner` which will attempt to re-process a `Deposit`'s status reference.
+URIs for specific Deposits may be specified, otherwise the index is searched for `SUBMITTED` Deposits, and each one will be refreshed.

 ## Message flow and concurrency